cmccarthy1/docs/docs/interfaces/ldap/index.md

 - IT equipment approaching end of life (if hardware details recorded)
 - staff departmental memberships

-## Kdb+/LDAP integration
+## kdb+/LDAP integration

-This interface allows KDB+ to interact with the Lightweight Directory Access Protocol (LDAP).
+This interface allows kdb+ to interact with the LDAP.
 This API permits a client to authenticate & search against an LDAP server.
 The interface is a thin wrapper against the open source [OpenLDAP](https://openldap.org/) library.
 General info on this API is available [here](https://www.openldap.org/software/man.cgi?query=ldap&sektion=3&apropos=0&manpath=OpenLDAP+2.4-Release).
 Not all server vendors may provide the same set of features, so this API aims to be vendor neutral to gain maximum flexibility.

 <br>
 :fontawesome-brands-github:
 [Install guide](https://github.com/KxSystems/ldap#installation)